swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 }
 ```

-(This uses the `isolated` capture modifier proposed in the draft
-[closure isolation control][isolated-captures] proposal.
-It would be
-possible but significantly more awkward to get this effect without
-that proposal.)
+In this example, the expression `operation()` calls `operation`,
+which is an immutable binding (a parameter) of `@isolated(any)`
+function type.
+The call therefore does not cross an isolation
+boundary if the calling context is isolated to a derivation of
+`operation.isolation`.
+The calling context is the closure passed
+to `Task.init`, which has an explicit `isolated` capture named
+`isolation` and so is isolated to that value of that capture.
+The capture is initialized with the value of the enclosing
+variable `isolation`, which is an immutable binding (a `let`
+constant) initialized to `operation.isolation`.
+As such, the
+calling context is isolated to a derivation of `operation.isolation`,
+so the call does not cross an isolation boundary.

-The primary intent of this section is to simply extend the generalized
+The primary intent of the rules above is simply to extend the
-isolation checking rules laid out in [SE-0420][generalized-isolation]
+generalized isolation checking rules laid out in
-to work with an underlying expression like `fn.isolation`.
-However,
+[SE-0420][generalized-isolation] to work with an underlying
-the rules above go beyond the SE-0420 rules in some ways, most
-importantly by looking through local immutable bindings.
-Looking
+expression like `fn.isolation`.
+However, the rules above go
+beyond the SE-0420 rules in some ways, most importantly by looking
-through such bindings was not especially important for SE-0420, but
+through local `let`s.
+Looking through such bindings was not especially
-it is important for this proposal.
-In order to keep the rules
+important for SE-0420, but it is important for this proposal.
+In
-consistent, the isolation checking rules from SE-0420 will be
+order to keep the rules consistent, the isolation checking rules from
-"rebased" on top of the rules in this proposal, as follows:
+SE-0420 will be "rebased" on top of the rules in this proposal,
+as follows:

 - When calling a function with an `isolated` parameter `calleeParam`,
   if the current context also has an `isolated` parameter or capture